AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/self_hosting.md

 # Self-Hosting

-!!! danger "Note about Self-Hosting"
+!!! warning "Note about Self-Hosting"
     Self-hosting is not recommended for most users, being a complicated process that requires a decent bit of technical knowledge.
 Only do this if you have a personal interest in self-hosting, or if you want to contribute to the bot's development.
     For most people, the public instance of the bot is more than enough - see the [Server Setup Guide](server_setup.md) for more information.